tektoncd/pipeline/docs/resources.md

     resources:
       - name: builtImage
         type: image
-        outputImageDir: /workspace/builtImage
+        targetPath: /workspace/builtImage
   steps: ...
 ```

-If no value is specified for `outputImageDir`, it will default to
+If no value is specified for `targetPath`, it will default to
-`/builder/home/image-outputs/{resource-name}`.
+`/workspace/output/{resource-name}`.

 _Please check the builder tool used on how to pass this path to create the
 output file._